CleverCloud/documentation/static/partials/url_healthcheck.md

 ## Enable health check during deployment

 The healthcheck allows you to limit downtimes.
 Indeed, you can provide us with paths to check.
-If these paths return something else than 200, we will consider the deployment as failed.
+If these paths return something other than 200, we will consider the deployment as failed.

-All you need to do is add one (or several) environment variables as such:
+All you need is add one (or several) environment variable as such:

 ```bash
 CC_HEALTH_CHECK_PATH=my/awesome/path